Quantization of infinitesimal braidings and pre-Cartier quasi-bialgebras: Introduction

 on all objects $M,N$, admit a \emph{deformation} as braided monoidal category in the following sense: given $\Psi$, a Drinfeld associator \cite{DR89}, there is a deformed associativity constraint on the $\hbar$-adic completed category $\tilde{\mathcal{C}}=(\mathcal{C},\tilde{\otimes},I)$, such that

 structures $\tilde{\mathcal{C}}$ as a braided monoidal category.
 As pointed out for example in \cite[Chapter XX.6]{Kassel95}, this quantization procedure recovers the $\hbar$-adic version of the Drinfeld--Jimbo quantum groups $U_q(\mathfrak{g})$ (see \cite{DrHopfAlg,Jimbo}) of a complex semisimple Lie algebra $\mathfrak{g}$, where the infinitesimal braiding is determined by the Casimir of the universal enveloping algebra $U(\mathfrak{g})$.
 The same machinery has been utilized in \cite{EtiKaz,Sev} for the universal quantization of Lie bialgebras and in \cite{PulSev} for the universal quantization of Poisson Hopf algebras.
 Furthermore, infinitesimally braided categories and their deformation recently attracted attention in the contexts of homology \cite{FGS}, algebraic topology \cite{KKMP} and higher category theory \cite{CirMart,KeLaSc,Kemp}.
+Infinitesimal braidings for symmetric categories further appear in the study of curved Lie bialgebras \cite{HeckVen}.

 In the course of \cite{ABSW}, new examples of infinitesimally braided monoidal categories and pre-Cartier bialgebras appeared, which do not fit the framework of \cite{Car} since they are either not based on symmetric categories, or not complying with \eqref{eq:sigmat}, or neither of both.
 For example, the representation category of Sweedler's $4$-dimensional Hopf algebra is symmetric, but with infinitesimal braidings not satisfying \eqref{eq:sigmat}.
 More general examples in all dimensions, satisfying some or none of the above assumptions, appeared in \cite{BRS24}.